dbc60/dbc60.github.io/README.md

-# dbc.github.io
+# Doug's Software Development Blog
-An attempt at a blog using Jekyll and Compass
+An attempt to create a blog on GitHub using Jekyll and Compass